-Verification of enrollment for registered students at CASS Europe is based on the following:
+Verification of enrollment for registered MBA students is based on the following:

-- Full-time = 30 ECTS credits per semester - Part-time = 15 up to 25 ECTS credits per semester
+- Full-time: 30 ECTS credits points for the first semester, and 29 ECTS credit points for the second semester. - Part-time: 15 ECTS credits per semester.

 8.2 Change of Student Status